tweag/FawltyDeps/README.md

 If no `--deps` option is passed, FawltyDeps will look for the above files under the `basepath`, if given, or the current directory (i.e. same as `--deps .`).

-### Resolving dependencies via your Python environment
+### Resolving dependencies

 When FawltyDeps looks for undeclared and unused dependencies, it needs to match `import` statements in your code with corresponding package dependencies declared in your project configuration.

+To solve this, FawltyDeps adopts several strategies: mapping provided by the user, identity mapping, and most powerful of all - using your python environment.

+#### Python environment mapping

-To solve this, FawltyDeps looks at the packages installed in your _current Python environment_ and what import names each of them provide in order to correctly match your dependencies against your imports.
+FawltyDeps looks at the packages installed in your _current Python environment_ and what import names each of them provide in order to correctly match your dependencies against your imports.